Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of LDV Capital- Top VCs in Food and Beverage

-LDV Capital invests in companies with deep technical expertise, from seed to late stage.
-The firm backs teams that use computer vision, machine learning, and AI to analyze visual data.
+LDV Capital invests in companies with deep technical expertise, specifically those using computer vision, machine learning, and AI to interpret visual data.
+Their thesis centers on businesses building foundational technology to analyze visual information across a variety of industries.

 • Geographical presence: Based in New York, New York